seidels/TiDeTree-Tutorial/README.md

 > - _Operators_
 >   - Find the operators section, usually just after the likelihood (`<distribution id="likelihood">` element).
 >   - Modify the single scale operator for `BDBirthRate.t:alignment_1` to be for `BDBirthRate.t`.
->   - Modify the single scaleoperator for `BDDeathRate.t:alignment_1` to be for `BDDeathRate.t`.
+>   - Modify the single scale operator for `BDDeathRate.t:alignment_1` to be for `BDDeathRate.t`.
->   - Remove the 9 other remaining birth and death rate operators.
+>   - Remove the 9 other remaining birth and death rate scale operators.
 > - _Loggers_
 >   - Find the file log toward the end of the file (`<logger id="tracelog">` element).
 >   - Modify the logger for `BDBirthRate.t:alignment_1` to be for `BDBirthRate.t`.